gearglow/ReptiliaWithATwist/The List.md

 "It's another fine day here at Hogwarts School of Witchcraft and Wizardry!"
 Ludo Bagman's voice boomed out.
 "Welcome, one and all, to the Second Task of the Hex Games!"

-Elysia and the other champions had been sequestered in a tent a short walk away from the arena, and had been made to draw a numbered statue of a dragon from a sack.
+Elysia and the other champions had been sequestered in a tent a short walk away from the arena, and had been made to draw a numbered, animated miniature of a dragon from a sack.
 Elysia had drawn a tiny Ukrainian Ironbelly with a number 3 around its neck.
 Fitting, she'd thought, considering her favorite outfit.

 "Now then," Bagman had said once they'd all drawn.
 "Your objective is to retrieve the golden egg.
 This is a test of your nerve and ability to think on your feet, so you'll only be allowed to bring your wands in."